risawitama/verbose-potato/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## Where did you learn to make ice cream?
+Sunday school.